<prev

 Printed by Green Glory Printing House Lebanon

-Quantity
+Quantity 500.000 sets

 dinosaur stamps of Iraq 2010

-Zdenek Michael FrantiĊĦek Burian (February 11, 1905, Koprivnice, Moravia - July 1, 1981 Prague) was a Czech painter and book illustrator whose work played a central role in the development of palaeontological reconstructions during a remarkable career spanning five decades.
+Zdenek Michael František Burian (February 11, 1905, Koprivnice, Moravia - July 1, 1981 Prague) was a Czech painter and book illustrator whose work played a central role in the development of palaeontological reconstructions during a remarkable career spanning five decades.
 Originally recognised only in his native Czechoslovakia, Burian's fame later spread to an international audience, and a number of artists later attempted to emulate his style.
 He is regarded by many as the most influential palaeo-artist of the modern era.

 Rudolph Franz Zallinger (November 12, 1919 - August 1, 1995) was an American-based artist notable for his mural The Age of Reptiles (1947) at Yale's Peabody Museum of Natural History.
-One row of these stamps is just a modifiication of the mural:

 mural The Age of Reptiles of Rudolph Zallinger versus dinosaur stamps of Iraq 2010

-FDC of dinosaur stamps of Iraq 2010
+FDC of dinosaur stamps of Iraq 2010 FDC of dinosaur stamps of Iraq 2010 FDC of dinosaur stamps of Iraq 2010

-FDC of dinosaur stamps of Iraq 2010 Circulated cover with stamps of Iraq 2010
+Circulated cover with stamps of Iraq 2010 Circulated cover with stamps of Iraq 2010 Circulated cover with stamps of Iraq 2010

 References:

-Many thanks to fellow stamp collector Jon Noad , from Calgary Canada, who share some scan FDCs from his collection
+• Many thanks to fellow stamp collector Jon Noad, from Calgary Canada, who share some scan FDCs from his collection.

-back to index
+<prev back to index next>